warner/petmail/docs/mailbox.rst

   decrypted by the mailbox server.
 Instead, it is decrypted by the final recipient to determine which channel the message is associated with.

-Recipients will also supply two box/unbox public keys to the sender, independent of the mailbox descriptors, named "stable", and "current".
+Recipients will also supply one box/unbox public key to the sender, independent of the mailbox descriptors, named "current".
 The "current" pubkey may be updated by subsequent messages later.
-These pubkeys will be used to encrypt the inner messages, to provide forward-secrecy.
+This pubkey will be used to encrypt the inner messages, and provide forward-secrecy.

 Multiple recipient nodes will share a mailbox service.
 Senders will get distinct STID and CIDs for each one, but their transport reachability data